This search can be limited further by

 Faculty requests and student interest have led to the creation of a small collection of Tarot cards housed with the game collection.

-Tabletop games present a different challenge but generally are not that difficult to prepare for circulation.
-The UNT Library has presented and published on a study conducted to determine best practices for circulating a tabletop game collection.
+Tabletop games present a different challenge for libraries but are not difficult to prepare for circulation.
+The UNT Library conducted a study on circulating tabletop games to determine best practices called Don't Just Roll the Dice: Simple Solutions for Circulating Game Collections Effectively (presentation) (article).
 These studies were used to guide the extent of our processing.

 Supplies